neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_neural-hormonal-endogenous.md

 (***Choose the one correct option*** from the list below.
 THEN ***briefly explain*** your reasoning.)
 a) The rodent does not have an endogenous clock
 b) The rodent has an endogenous clock
-c) The rodent’s endogenous clock is entrained by darkness.
+c) The rodent’s endogenous clock does not work in constant darkness.

-**Q9 (2 points; \~5 minutes)**: During times of increased predation risk, this rodent is known to follow the activity pattern in Figure 2B.
+**Q9 (2 points; \~5 minutes)**: During times of increased predation risk, this rodent is known to follow the activity pattern in ***Figure 2B***.
 Which of the following statements best describes the results shown in Figure 2B:
 (***Choose the one correct option*** from the list below.)
 a) The rodent is least active during darkness.
 b) The rodent’s behavior cannot be predicted by the time of day, instead it uses light to entrain its endogenous rhythm.